aroberge/friendly-traceback-docs/docs/source/tracebacks_en_3.9.rst

     Traceback (most recent call last):
-      File "TESTS:\runtime\test_type_error.py", line 295, in test_type_error9
+      File "TESTS:\runtime\test_type_error.py", line 282, in test_type_error9
         a @= b
     TypeError: unsupported operand type(s) for @=: 'str' and 'int'

-    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by tring to do an operation not allowed on a given type of object.
+    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by trying to do an operation not allowed on a given type of object.

         You tried to use the operator @= using two incompatible types of objects: